GrinderSchool.com review

 GrinderSchool poker school features – poker videos

-Together with the GrinderSchool forum, the GrinderSchool poker video section is the heart of the low stakes poker strategy content on the site.
-You can find poker videos covering close to all of the aspects you need to take into consideration to beat low stakes games.
-I exclusively play multi-table tournaments, so obviously I checked out some of the poker videos in the multi-table tournament section.
-I liked the fact that each poker video has its own introductory page where it is possible to comment on the video, as well as read other user’s comments.
-In addition most videos are offered in both .FLV and .WMV formats with 0 DRM (Digital rights management) which means that members can download the GrinderSchool videos and use them however they please so long as they remain personal use only.
+Along with the Grinderschool private forum, the Grinderschool poker video section is the heart of the low stakes poker strategy content on the site.
+You can find poker videos covering all of the aspects needed to beat low stakes no limit hold’em.
+I play a lot of multi-table tournaments so I checked out some of the poker videos in the MTT section.
+One thing I liked was that each poker video has its own introductory page where it is possible to comment on the video as well as read other user’s comments.
+In addition, Grinderschool offers all videos in FLV and WMV video formats with 0 DRM (Digital Rights Management); members can download the Grinderschool videos and use them however or where ever they please so long as they remain personal use only.
+Also, several hundred of Grinderschool’s 1200+ video database are in an iPod compatible format (M4V), including all videos released after January 1, 2011.

-• During the rebuy period, be prepared to push all in with small to medium pocket pairs and high card combinations.
+• During the rebuy period, be prepared to push all in with small to medium pocket pairs and high card combinations

-• Poker Tracker is a great tool to get stats on your opponents.
-Having a database of player info will give you an edge in some situations where tough decisions are to be made.
-Especially in tournaments where you get moved around a lot, and don’t often have time to get a read on players, it is great to stumble into players you already have data on from previous tournaments
+• PokerTracker is a great tool to get stats on your opponents.
+Having a database of player information will give you an edge in many situations where tough decisions have to be made.
+Especially in tournaments where you get moved around a lot and don’t often have time to get a read on players.
+It is great to stumble into players you already have data on from previous tournaments

 GrinderSchool poker school features – coaching